 Building Apps for the Web

 An application is always built to the functional specifications and features identified for the end product.
-To work as visualized, the app also needs to satisfy non-functional requirements of availability, scalability, and performance.
+To work as visualized, the app also needs to satisfy the non-functional requirements of availability, scalability, and performance.
 The choice of the technology stack and architectural style are crucial in this context.

 While options are many on the server-side the selection is often made weighing the pros and cons of different technologies, cloud platforms, data stores and considering the numerous trade-offs.
 It takes an experienced team with a broad scope of exposure to facilitate appropriate decisions and build a technical solution.